 May 23, 2017 Addendum: It is with a heavy heart I write this, as I learned today of Deborah’s passing, just one year after I had the pleasure of interacting with her for this interview.
 Deborah was one of the few ladies I stayed in touch with after her interview published and it honored me that she considered this to be one of her best interviews ever.
 Even though I can’t say I was one of her close personal friends, Deborah, with her optimism, love for life, and knowledge about what she believed in, was someone I could even turn to for help, and she was happy to give it when I did.
-Rest in peace Deborah and I’m sure that someday soon, your spirit will oversee the completion of Touch My Heart.
+May she rest in peace and I’m sure that someday soon, Deborah’s spirit will oversee the completion of Touch My Heart.

 – Chris Charles